AI executive agent autonomously navigating a booking website to schedule appointments

 "Book me a haircut at [shop name] sometime this week.
 Here's their booking site: [URL].
 Check my calendar first and find times that work.
 I prefer morning slots before 10am, no Mondays."

 The agent connected to my Google Calendar and pulled my upcoming events.
-It identified several open morning slots—Tuesday, Wednesday, and Thursday all had availability before 10am.
+It identified several open morning slots.
+Tuesday, Wednesday, and Thursday all had availability before 10am.

-Step 2: Navigate the Booking Site
+Step 2: Handle the Booking Site

 Using Playwright, the agent opened the barbershop's booking page.
 It handled: